visualia/visualia_original/README.md

 ### Graphics

-Visualia offers a set of graphics _primitives_ to draw circles, rectangles etc. You can choose between using different rendering technologies -- whenever you need a 2d and 3d rendering or vector or bitmap output.
+Visualia offers a set of graphics _primitives_ to draw circles, rectangles, etc. You can choose between using different rendering technologies -- whenever you need a 2d and 3d rendering or vector or bitmap output.

 To choose the rendering technology you first set a graphics scene element, `<v-scene>` and set an attribute `type` to pick a suitable rendering type: